For Powersports Fans, It’s All About Ultimax® Belts

 Q: Why has the powersports market grown so much in the past few years?

-Braden: We were already seeing an increase in powersports events, racing competitions and recreational trail development.
-Then, the Covid-19 pandemic brought out even more demand.
+Hill: We were already seeing an increase in powersports events, racing competitions and recreational trail development.
+Then, the COVID-19 pandemic brought out even more demand.
 People want to get outside, ride and have fun.

 Q: How did Ultimax become a belt of choice for powersports enthusiasts?